Locomotiv GT: Later years

 The lineup of Presser, Somló, Karácsony, and Solti remained intact for forty years until the group disbanded.
 The band released the albums Zene – Mindenki másképp csinálja in 1977, Mindenki in 1978, and Loksi in 1980.
 The latter album was the first for which they were paid royalties for retail sales.
 They toured the Soviet Union in 1980 and were offered an international contract by EMI the following year, with an invitation to record at Abbey Road Studios in England.
 The EMI albums Locomotiv GT X. (1982) and Ellenfél nélkül (1984) were unsuccessful and the band gave up their international touring ambitions to focus on the Hungarian market.

 The band ceased regular activity in 1986 but re-emerged in 1992 for a major concert in Budapest celebrating the downfall of Communism.
 They released the reunion album 424 – Mozdonyopera in 1997.
 They then became a nostalgia touring act, appearing regularly at festivals and holding their own event, the LGT Festival, annually from 1999 to 2007.
 Former members József Laux and Károly Frenreisz made some special appearances with the band during this period.
-The band continued touring until the death of Tamás Somló at age 68 in 2016.
+The band continued touring until the death of Tamás Somló at age 68 in 2016, after which the band decided to split.
 Laux also died in 2016 at age 73.